 waters.
-According to the 2014 NRC report: "Formal contingency planning and exercises with Canada have enabled both the United States and Canada to refine procedures and legal requirements for cross-border movement of technical experts and equipment in the event of an emergency."
+According to the 2014 NRC report: "formal contingency planning and exercises with Canada have enabled both the United States and Canada to refine procedures and legal requirements for cross-border movement of technical experts and equipment in the event of an emergency."

-The U.S.-Russian agreement was made in 1989 and applies to oil spills in Arctic waters.
-However, the 2014 NRC report asserts that the agreement has not been tested to the same extent as the U.S.-Canada agreement.
+The U.S.-Russian agreement was made in 1989 and applies to oil spill-related activities in Arctic waters.
+The 2014 NRC report asserted that the agreement has not been tested to the same extent as the U.S.-Canada agreement.
+In 2018, officials from both nations reportedly held a tabletop exercise for an oil spill scenario in the Bering Strait.